Export Contact, Leads & Attachments from Salesforce to CSV

 Step 5

-When your package for Salesforce data export is ready, click the Create button on the right of the page.
-After that, click Run to immediately run the package or wait until the package schedule starts.
+When your integration for Salesforce data export is ready, click the Create button on the right of the page.
+After that, click Run to immediately run the integration or wait until the integration schedule starts.

-As soon as the package is created, you will see three tabs in the middle of the toolbar – Model, Monitor, Log.
+As soon as the integration is created, you will see three tabs in the middle of the toolbar – Model, Monitor, Log.

-Model tab shows source and target connections, tasks/schedule/parameters of the package, etc. On this tab, you can edit your existing connections and tasks, select other connections or add new tasks to the package, edit schedule, parameters, etc.
+Model tab shows source and target connections, tasks/schedule/parameters of the integration, etc. On this tab, you can edit your existing connections and tasks, select other connections or add new tasks to the integration, edit schedule, parameters, etc.

-Monitor tab shows the current package status and 5 most recent package runs.
+Monitor tab shows the current integration status and 5 most recent runs.

 Log tab shows older runs or runs for a specified period.